dfamonteiro/blog/blog/content/posts/production-load-generator.md

 -----------------

 This is just the tip of the iceberg of what the `LineLoadGenerator` can do: this load generator is more than capable of simulating machines with multiple inputs and outputs, and can handle incredibly complex multi-lane assembly lines with ease.
-You might think this is overkill but I can asssure you it's not: we have seen some truly unique SMT setups over the years at [Critical Manufacturing](https://www.criticalmanufacturing.com/), and the PLG needs this flexibility to be able to simulate them all.
+You might think this is overkill but I can assure you it's not: we have seen some truly unique SMT setups over the years at [Critical Manufacturing](https://www.criticalmanufacturing.com/), and the PLG needs this flexibility to be able to simulate them all.

 ## Early results look promising

 The Production Load Generator has already been used by some teams to validate some performance-critical scenarios, and so far the feedback I've gotten by my colleagues is that it's pretty intuitive to use, which is a massive relief!
 One of the goals of the PLG is to make load tests against our MES dramatically easier to perform - mission accomplished.

-I terms of performance, the PLG has proven to be so effective at stress-testing the MES that teams are becoming limited by our internal development infrastructure - to the point that requests for dedicated database hardware are now being made to open the door for more extensive load tests.
+In terms of performance, the PLG has proven to be so effective at stress-testing the MES that teams are becoming limited by our internal development infrastructure - to the point that requests for dedicated database hardware are now being made to open the door for more extensive load tests.
 This request for more hardware is completely understandable, though... if you want to simulate a factory with 40 SMT lines running concurrently, there's no going around it: [you're gonna need a bigger boat](https://www.youtube.com/watch?v=2I91DJZKRxs).

 <figure>
     <img src="/images/production-load-generator/bigger-boat.png" alt="A shark named PLG attacking a boat named MES">
     <figcaption>Extremely accurate visualization of the PLG stress-testing our MES.</figcaption>
 </figure>

 And last but not least, we need to discuss how teams are collecting performance data from their load tests.
 While the PLG is capable of logging every HTTP request it makes (via the `HttpClient`'s [ActivitySource](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/distributed-tracing-builtin-activities#http-client-request)), teams prefer to lean on our MES's excellent [observability](https://www.criticalmanufacturing.com/observability/) dashboards.
-One key advantage on leaning on the MES itself for monitoring its performance, is that the techniques used to analyse the performance of the MES during the load test are directly transferrable to analysing the performance of the MES in production.
+One key advantage of leaning on the MES itself for monitoring its performance, is that the techniques used to analyse the performance of the MES during the load test are directly transferrable to analysing the performance of the MES in production.

 ## Final thoughts

-It's very rare to be given the opportunity to start a completely a new project from scratch, and I couldn't be happier with how the Production Load Generator is flourishing.
-To get this far it took a lot of effort from a lot of people, to whom I'm eternally grateful:
+It's very rare to be given the opportunity to start a completely new project from scratch, and I couldn't be happier with how the Production Load Generator is flourishing.
+To get this far, it took a lot of effort from a lot of people, to whom I'm eternally grateful:

 - I'd like to thank [Óscar Martins](https://www.linkedin.com/in/oscarmartins/) for the political sponsorship and [Miguel Torres](https://www.linkedin.com/in/miguelangelotorres/) for the technical sponsorship & guidance.
 - I'd like to thank [Fábio Reis](https://www.linkedin.com/in/fabioreis23/) for promoting this tool to other parts of the company.